L5 / IC4 · 6+ years

 Where Senior SRE candidates fail

-A few common mistakes that get Senior SRE candidates rejected even when they're otherwise strong.
-Worth spotting in a mock interview before they show up in a real one.
+A few common mistakes that get Senior SRE candidates rejected even when they are otherwise strong.
+Worth catching in a mock interview before they show up in a real one.

 Walking through past platform work as "I built this observability stack" without naming what changed about how product teams operated.